AmirHosein-Gharaati/rate-app/simulation/k6/README.md

 You must first install the k6 on your local machine: https://grafana.com/docs/k6/latest/set-up/install-k6/

+**Note**: the random body for sending a rate is for posts from id 1 to 1000.
+If you did not generate 1000 posts you can either create it using the command mentioned in the main [README](./../../README.md) file or pass the maximum post id to `generateRandomRate` function.

-Then you can run the script using command below
+You can run the script using command below
 ```bash
 k6 run script.js
 ```